-Fort Lauderdale Short-Term Disability Insurance Attorney
+Short-Term Disability Insurance

 Short-term disability insurance protects you in scenarios where you are unable to work due to an unforeseen injury or illness.
 Policy benefits cover a significant portion of missed wages so you can focus on recovery.
 Paying premiums on a policy can give you peace of mind in knowing your income will be largely protected no matter what, but some insurance companies will act in bad faith and wrongfully deny legitimate claims.

 Our Fort Lauderdale short-term disability insurance lawyer at Martin J. Sperry, P.A. has recovered millions of dollars for clients with wrongfully denied claims.
-We have an extensive familiarity with short-term disability practices and policies and have over 45 years of legal experience in this field.
+We have extensive familiarity with short-term disability practices and policies and have over 45 years of legal experience in this field.
 If your insurer is refusing to honor your policy, our firm can help you explore the full extent of your legal options.
 We are compassionate to the uncertainty and financial difficulties injured policyholders face when their claims are improperly denied and are committed to helping our clients efficiently obtain the benefits they need.

 When you are injured or become ill and are unable to work, short-term disability insurance benefits can cover a portion of your wage for a set period of time.
 To be covered by a short-term disability insurance policy, you or your employer will pay a monthly premium.